felipeffm/phylna/README.md

 # Repository with codes used at the final project of USP MBA - Data Science & Analytics

 ## Goal:
-### Solve the problem of so many consecutive nulls that standard approach (ffill, bfill, near, interpolation, etc) don't work well.
+### Solve the problem of multiple consecutive nulls that standard approach (ffill, bfill, near, interpolation, etc) don't work well.

 ## What the scripts in this repository do?
 - Input values considering other time series as features in a  semi supervisioned approach and uses the best approach at each null.